You are here

 Position Statement 23: Psychiatric Advance Directives

-A psychiatric advance directive is a written statement of a person's treatment preferences and other wishes and instructions.
-A psychiatric advance directive or a power of attorney (sometimes called a durable power of attorney or a power of attorney for health care) can also be used to assign decision-making authority to another person who can act on that person's behalf during times of incapacitation.
+A psychiatric advance directive is a written statement of a person’s treatment preferences and other wishes and instructions.
+A psychiatric advance directive or a power of attorney (sometimes called a durable power of attorney or a power of attorney for health care) can also be used to assign decision-making authority to another person who can act on that person’s behalf.

 Psychiatric advance directives offer several key benefits.
 Correctly implemented and executed, they can:

 - Promote individual autonomy, empowerment and recovery from mental illness;

 - Enhance communication between individuals and their families, friends, healthcare providers, and other professionals;

 - Protect people from being subjected to ineffective, unwanted, and possibly harmful treatments or actions; and

 - Help in preventing crises and the resulting use of involuntary treatment or dangerous interventions such as restraint or seclusion.

 People considering the creation of a psychiatric advance directive need to be fully informed about the benefits and limitations of these legal instruments.
 Anyone creating an advance directive should be able to do so without coercion, with choices regarding implementation and revocability, and with full knowledge and understanding of the implications of his or her decisions.
 It is particularly important that no treatment, service or government benefit be conditioned on the willingness of an individual to create an advance directive or on the content of an advance directive.

 The primary goal and focus of mental health services should be recovery.1 The recovery model recognizes that persons with mental health conditions should be able to live a meaningful, self-directed life in the community.
 It also recognizes that persons with mental health conditions are able to set their own goals and define what recovery means to them.
 Psychiatric advance directives can be an important tool in enabling persons with mental health conditions to achieve their recovery goals.